Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 Stripe is also pursuing some more unexpected offerings, including resources to help companies build their own internal analytics tools, and Stripe Atlas, which helps entrepreneurs create US-incorporated businesses in minutes.

-In an interview at CB Insights’ 2019 Future of Fintech conference, CFO and CPO William Gaybrick indicated that businesses are more constrained by developer resources than by capital.
+In an interview at CB Insights’ 2019 Future of Fintech conference, Stripe CPO William Gaybrick indicated that businesses are more constrained by developer resources than by capital.

-The company’s strategy also includes a deference to developers, and a focus on directly serving developers who build websites and applications using Stripe’s product.
+The company’s strategy also includes deference to developers, as well as a focus on directly serving developers who build websites and applications using Stripe’s product.
 Stripe’s early success in acquiring customers was largely due to its mass appeal to the developer community.

 Stripe has broadened its product offerings across the entire payments stack.
-In August 2019, the company closed out its Series F funding round from Sequoia, Andreessen Horowitz, and General Catalyst at a $35B valuation.
+In April 2020, the company raised $600M from investors including Sequoia, GV, Andreessen Horowitz, and General Catalyst at a $36B valuation.
+And Stripe’s target market includes both small startups and Fortune 500 giants looking for payments services.

 TABLE OF CONTENTS